Karjiang

-Karjiang is a mountain in Tibet Autonomous Region, located near the Bhutan–Tibet border.
-The highest peak of the Karjiang group is Karjiang I or Karjiang South, with an elevation of 7221 m; it remains unclimbed.
+Karjiang is a mountain in the Tibet Autonomous Region, located near the Bhutan–Tibet border.
+The highest peak of the Karjiang group is Karjiang I or Karjiang South, with an elevation of 7221 m; it was summitted on August 13, 2024, by Liu Yang and Song Yuancheng.
 Other peaks include Karjiang North (7196 m), Karjiang II/Central (7045 m), Karjiang III or Taptol Kangri (6820 m) and the top of the north-eastern shoulder (6400 m).

 Attempts

 In 1986, a Japanese expedition led by N. Shigo climbed Karjiang II (Central).

-Karjiang I remains unclimbed.
 A Dutch expedition attempted to climb Karjiang during September–October 2001 without success.
 The group consisted of Haroen Schijf, Rudolf van Aken, Pepijn Bink, Court Haegens, Willem Horstmann and Rein-Jan Koolwijk.
 The group climbed Karjiang III.
 According to Schijf, Karjiang I looked very steep and difficult to climb, and the bad weather made an attempt too dangerous.